telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-and-export-to-excel-file-formats/xlsm/xlsmformatprovider.md

 __XlsmFormatProvider__ makes it easy to import and export Xlsm (Excel Workbook that supports Macros) files.
 An Xlsm file is a group of zipped files that conform to the Office Open XML schema.
 That said, the format allows you export all parts of a workbook: worksheets, formula values, formatting, hyperlinks, etc.

 > Currently the Macros are only preserved during import export.
-They cannot be excecuted or changed in the code.
+They cannot be executed or changed in the code.

 >Unlike the CSV and TXT format providers, the __XlsmFormatProvider__ requires references to the following assemblies: